malexer/SublimeClassNavigator/README.md

 Class Navigator helps to quickly go to class defenition in a current file.

-It is using "Goto Symbol..." with some additional filtering.
+It is using "Goto Symbol..." under the hood with some additional filtering.

 Currently specific class detection is done for Python source only.
 All other sources will be trying to detect first-level items.